AaronBratcher/AgileDB/README.md

 # Revision History
 ### 7.0 ###
+- Objects are now stored as a single JSON document in each table's `value` column (rather than one physical column per property plus a side table for arrays).
+Direct SQL `select` statements must reference properties with `json_extract(value, '$.property')`; use `json_each` to join across array-of-key relationships, or declare indexes with `setIndexesForTable(_:to:)` to expose properties as named, indexed columns.
 - AgileDB is now implemented as a Swift `actor` and is fully Swift 6 language-mode compliant.
 - Asynchronous (async/await) methods are now the primary API.
 Most low-level methods are `async`, and those that can fail are `async throws`.
 - Dictionary values now use `any Sendable` rather than `AnyObject`.